Zyvrix-dev/Monitoring_System/README.md

    - Frontend Dashboard → http://localhost:3000
    - Grafana UI → http://localhost:3001 (default login `admin` / `admin`)

+> 🔐 Set the environment variable `MONITORING_API_TOKEN` (and pass the same token to the frontend via `REACT_APP_API_TOKEN`) if you want to restrict access to the telemetry endpoints.
+When unset the services remain publicly readable for development convenience.

 > ℹ️  The first startup may take a few minutes while Docker pulls images and installs dependencies.

 ---